harol-lml/apiToSearchData/README.md

 # Docker fastapi

-Is a little project (CRUD) using fastapi and docker
+Is a little project to search data using fastapi and docker

 ## Installation Docker
 [Insall](https://www.docker.com/) docker and docker-compose